Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-Assuming synchrotron-dominated radio emission with $L_{\nu}\propto \nu^{-\alpha_{R}}$, we extrapolate the 1.5 GHz luminosity to 1.4 GHz using the spectral indices $\alpha_{6000}^{1500}$ listed in Table \ref{tab:combined_spix_lum}, and convert it into SFR via Eq.~\ref{eq_SFR_Condon1992}.
-For the sources exhibiting multiple components we exclude the extranuclear ones, whose morphology clearly suggests an origin not attributable at the AGN host galaxy.
-The results are in Table~\ref{tab:WINDS_SFR_ordered} (Column 3).
+First of all, we verify whether SF can be considered the main mechanism for the production of radio emission.
+We derive the SFR from the 1.4 GHz luminosity following \citet{Condon_1992}, and taking care of extrapolating the 1.5 GHz luminosity to 1.4 GHz using the spectral indices $\alpha_{6000}^{1500}$ listed in Table \ref{tab:combined_spix_lum}.
+For the sources exhibiting multiple components we exclude the extranuclear ones, whose morphology clearly suggests an origin not attributable to the AGN host galaxy.
+The results are in Table~\ref{tab:WINDS_SFR_ordered} (Col. 3).

-In the same table, Column 4, we list the SFR values based on near infrared spectra and far infrared photometry reported in \citet{Zhang_2016} for the sixteen targets in common with this work.
-For the remaining targets (labelled with $^*$ in Table~\ref{tab:WINDS_SFR_ordered}) Wide-field Infrared Survey Explorer (WISE, \citealt{Wright_2010}) flux densities and magnitudes at 3.4, 4.6, 12 and 22 $\mu$m (W1, W2, W3, and W4 respectively) are available.
-We transform them into luminosities and use them to evaluate the SFR following Eq.
-5 in \citet{Cluver_2017},
+In the same table (Col. 4) we list the SFR values either based on near-infrared spectra and far-infrared photometry (\citealt{Zhang_2016}), or derived from Wide-field Infrared Survey Explorer (WISE; \citealt{Wright_2010}) flux densities (using Eq.
+5 of \citealt{Cluver_2017}).
+The latter are labelled with $^*$.

-The radio versus infrared (IR) values are plotted in Fig.~\ref{fig:sfrvssfrradio}.
-Five targets exceed the 3$\sigma$ uncertainty region, implying that different processes beyond SF are required to explain their radio emission.
-This is also consistent with radio sizes larger than the host galaxy as observed in optical images (see Appendix~\ref{A:SEDs}).
-Among all the sources within 3$\sigma$ from the relation, only PG1402+261 and 2MASXJ1402+26 are unresolved (see also Fig.~\ref{sed:2MASXJ1402+26} and~\ref{sed:PG1402+261}) and exhibit values of $\alpha_{6000}^{1500}$ consistent with being dominated by an optically thin component ($\alpha\sim0.6$) at GHz frequencies, turning SF into a viable responsible for the production of the bulk of radio emission.
+Radio versus infrared (IR) values are plotted in Fig.~\ref{fig:sfrvssfrradio}.
+Five targets exceed the 3$\sigma$ uncertainty region, implying that different processes beyond SF are required to explain their radio emission (e.g. \citealt{White_2017}).
+In all other cases, the targets sit within 3$\sigma$ of the relation.
+Despite this, either the radio emission extension, larger than the host galaxy as observed in optical images (see \ref{A:SEDs}), or the flat SED led us to exclude SF as main responsible for the radio emission.
+Only PG1402+261 and 2MASXJ1402+26 are unresolved (see \ref{A:SEDs}) and exhibit values of $\alpha_{6000}^{1500}$ consistent with being dominated by an optically thin component ($\alpha\sim0.6$) at GHz frequencies, making SF a viable source for the production of most radio emission.
+The overall observed trend suggests that some contribution from nuclear SF cannot be ruled out, though not dominating the emission, and consequently, the SED shape.
+This confirms the challenges in identifying the origin of radio emission in RQQ and emphasises the importance of employing complementary indicators.

-In all other cases, either the radio emission extension or the flat SED lead us to exclude SF as primary responsible for the radio emission.
-In summary, while SF could explain the bulk of radio emission in two cases (PG1402+261 and 2MASXJ1402+26), in all the others it is likely that its contribution is mixed to that of outflow or the corona.

-\subsection{X-Ray - Radio Luminosity Correlation}
+\subsection{X-ray - radio luminosity correlation}